-At some point of your research, you may wish to print a text including the paragraph numbers.
+At some point of your research, you may wish to print a text including the paragraph numbers (or save this display as a PDF with a PDF printer).
 To do so, chose the symbol Print document or use the shortcut key Ctrl+P (on Windows) or cmd+P (on Mac).
 The print menu will give you a variety of choices for the design of your print: